lucee/lucee-docs/docs/04.guides/02.installing-lucee/01.download-and-install/page.md

 Because the version number reflects the state of development, the Lucee Engine builds will also be consistent across all these categories **whenever they have an identical version number**.

 As an example:
 **Release 5.3.10.120, RC 5.3.10.120 and Snapshot 5.3.10.120** reflect the very same Lucee Engine *build* in its development timeline.
-Thus, all these Lucee engines are identical too.
+Thus, all these Lucee engines shipped within these bundles are identical too.

 <a name="supportedJavaVersions"></a>